Clemapfel/Mousetrap.jl/README.md

 + Simplify installation process to `] add mousetrap`
 + Add support for global and per-widget custom themes by exposing the CSS interface
 + Implement installation of .desktop files on end-user computers
++ Add a toggle to `RenderTexture` that allows rendering to a MSAA buffer
 + Allow bundling of mousetrap apps, their resources, and all their dependencies into a portable C-executable
 + Allow retrieving a widget from its container, for this to be possible the widgets type has to be stored C-side
 + Allow filtering and searching of selectable widget containers such as `ListView` and `ColumnView`